"Discover Sicily in the Heart of the Mediterranean"

 POINTS OF INTEREST

-Location: Situated in the southeastern part of the Province of Caltanissetta, within the DOC district of Riesi, Sicily.
-The estate is about two hours from Sicily's regional capital, Palermo.
+Location: Feudo Principi di Butera is situated in the southeastern part of the Province of Caltanissetta, making it apart of the DOC district of Riesi, Sicily.
+The estate is approximately two hours from the city of Palermo, Sicily's regional capital.
 The property has 334 acres dedicated to vineyards, as well as 3,000 olive trees.

-Elevation: 740 ft. above sea level.
+Elevation: 740 ft. above sea level

-Soil: Calcareous with layers of fine clay.
+Soil: calcareous with layers of fine clay

-Climate: Mediterranean, average temperatures ranging from 46°- 50°F in the winter to 82°- 95°F in the summer.
+Climate: Mediterranean, 46°F - 50°F in the winter and 82°F - 95°F in the summer

-Training System: Spurred Cordon.
+Training System: Spurred Cordon

-Vine Density: Approximately 4,850 vines per hectare.
+Vine Density: approximately 4,850 vines per hectare